 5. Set Your Marketing Goals

-Now that you know advertisements work, the next step in building a Facebook marketing strategy is to set your marketing goals.
+Now that you know how Facebook advertising works, setting your marketing goals is the next step in building a Facebook marketing strategy.

 Setting a clear target will help you plan better.
 It will also give you a way to measure the effectiveness of your strategy.

-There are all sorts of goals you can set for your Facebook marketing.
-The most appropriate will depend on the specifics of your business.
+You can set all sorts of goals for your Facebook marketing.
+The most appropriate will depend on your business's goals.

-Here are some of the common goals companies set when building a Facebook strategy:
+Here are some of the common goals companies set when building their strategy:

-Drive website traffic - Facebook allows you to get people to your website to learn more about your products or services.
+Drive website traffic: Facebook lets you get people to your website to learn more about your products or services.

-Generate leads - You can use Facebook as a tool to direct people to your site to give you their contact information or sign up for your email newsletter.
+Generate leads: You can use Facebook to direct people to your site to give you their contact information or sign up for your email newsletter.

-Re-engage past customers - Facebook’s targeting options make it easy to remarket to people that have previously bought from your business.
+Re-engage past customers: Facebook’s targeting options make it easy to remarket to people who have previously bought from your business.

-No matter what goals you set for your Facebook strategy, you need to set specific measurable objectives.
-Otherwise, you have no way to know if your campaigns are successful.
+No matter what goals you set for your Facebook strategy, you need to set specific, measurable objectives.
+Otherwise, you will not know if your campaigns are successful.

 Facebook includes numerous performance metrics in its reporting dashboard.
 We will discuss how to use these to measure your marketing success further below.